iyre/bl4-save-tools/README.md

   - Reveals all point of interest (PoI) markers on your map.
 - **Unlock all safehouses**
   - Unlocks fast travel to all safehouses and silos by completing related mission (activities).
+  - Re-calculates SDU points, applying the new total if it's higher.
   - Does not add PoI markers.
 See "Discover all locations".
-  - Does not add SDU points.
-See "Calculate SDU points".
 - **Unlock all collectibles**
   - Marks all* collectibles as found.
 ECHO logs, capsules, etc. (bobble heads aren't included)
-  - Does not currently trigger related unlocks such as the ECHO skin.
-Work around by manually removing one collectible from your save and finding it in-game to trigger the status check.
+  - Re-calculates SDU points, applying the new total if it's higher.
   - Does not add PoI markers.
 See "Discover all locations".
-  - Does not add SDU points.
-See "Calculate SDU points".
 - **Skip story missions**
   - Completes all missions related to the main story.
 Doesn't modify any other missions.
   - Functionally equivalent to starting a new save with the in-game story skip option.
 (Does not unlock that option)
   - Does not currently enable the Specialization system.
-[More info & workaround](docs/README.md#global-unlocks)
+[More info & workaround](docs/global-unlocks.md)
 - **Skip all missions**
   - Completes all missions including the main story, vaults, and activities like drill sites.
-  - Does not add SDU points.
-See "Calculate SDU points".
-- **Calculate SDU points**
-  - Re-calculates total SDU points based on completed activities and collectibles in the YAML editor and sets the new point total.
+  - Re-calculates SDU points, applying the new total if it's higher.
-  - If the total is lower than the sum of spent points, purshased upgrades will be reset when the save is loaded in-game.
-  - Recommended to run after modifying activities (e.g. safehouses) or collectibles, which increment this total only when completed in-game.
 - **Unlock UVHM** (Ultimate Vault Hunter Mode, i.e. post-game)
   - Sets values in the save to unlock UVHM 1-5.
 You can select any difficulty in-game.
   - Loading a save with this & story completion will enable starting at level 30 (flag is automatically added to `profile.sav`).
   - Doesn't complete any missions, so you could theoretically play the story from level 1 in UVHM difficulty which isn't otherwise possible.

 ## Where Are My Saves?
 **Windows:**